-- A walk around town and orientation with our on-site staff person, Denny, to get you off on the right foot.
+- A walk around town and orientation with our on-site staff person, to give you insider tips and start your trip on the right foot.

-- All Untours' publications including our own On-Site Guides researched and written by Untours staff, full of the best restaurants and other suggestions.
+- Local information, plus our own Untouring Venice guidebook, researched and written by Untours staff, full of the best restaurants, sightseeing, and other suggestions.

-- A stash of groceries upon your arrival, so you don’t need to dash off to the grocery store right away.
+- A stash of groceries upon your arrival, so you don’t need to shop right away.

-- Ongoing support via telephone with our local representative - help available when you need it.
+- Ongoing support with our local representative.
+Help available when you need it.

 "The apartment suited our needs very well.
 Location is particularly good.
 A fair amount of noise from the street and two cafes below, but that's Venice.
 We came to see and experience Venice, not shut it out."
 Tom Greaves